oaeproject/Hilary/README.md

 Open the `config.js` file in the root of the Hilary directory.
 This file contains a JavaScript object that represents the configuration for your server.

 * Configure the `config.files.uploadDir` property to point to a directory that exists.
 The reference to this directory should not have a trailing slash.
 This directory is used to store files such as profile pictures, content bodies, previews, etc...
-* Ensure that the property `config.server.globalAdminHost` is configured to the same host name you set for your global admin host in /etc/hosts
+* Ensure that the property `config.servers.globalAdminHost` is configured to the same host name you set for your global admin host in /etc/hosts
 * Configure the `config.etherpad.apikey` property to the API Key that can be found in `your-etherpad-dir/APIKEY.txt`

 **If you want preview processing enabled, configure the following:**